PayBX Achieves Market Capitalization of $1.34 Million (AXPR)

-PayBX (CURRENCY:AXPR) traded flat against the US dollar during the 24 hour period ending at 20:00 PM E.T. on January 19th.
-One PayBX coin can now be purchased for approximately $0.0048 or 0.00000042 BTC on cryptocurrency exchanges.
-PayBX has a market capitalization of $1.34 million and $18,810.00 worth of PayBX was traded on exchanges in the last day.
-During the last week, PayBX has traded flat against the US dollar.
+PayBX (CURRENCY:AXPR) traded flat against the US dollar during the 24-hour period ending at 17:00 PM ET on January 21st.
+One PayBX coin can currently be purchased for $0.0048 or 0.00000042 BTC on popular exchanges.
+In the last week, PayBX has traded flat against the US dollar.
+PayBX has a total market capitalization of $1.34 million and approximately $18,810.00 worth of PayBX was traded on exchanges in the last day.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.